 Unfortunately, as a part of their duties and responsibilities, officers may encounter life-threatening situations, resulting in the decision to use deadly force.
 Once deadly forced is deployed, the circumstances of the use of deadly force and the officers’ actions undergo thorough, unbiased, and parallel criminal and administrative investigations.

-Criminal investigations are conducted by detectives from the Criminal Investigations Bureau.
+Criminal investigations are conducted by detectives from the Major Crimes Bureau.
 The purpose of the criminal investigation is to determine if any criminal laws were violated by the involved officer(s), as well as all other individuals involved in the incident.
 Upon completion of the criminal investigation, all cases involving an officer's deployment of deadly force are forwarded to the Office of the Fairfax County Commonwealth’s Attorney for a determination of criminal liability on all individuals involved in the incident.
 The Commonwealth’s Attorney serves independently from the Fairfax County government and the Fairfax County Police Department.

 Administrative investigations are conducted by detectives from the Internal Affairs Bureau.
 The purpose of the administrative investigation is to determine if any internal policies, procedures, training, and/or regulations were violated by not just the officer(s) involved in the use of deadly force, but all officers involved with the incident.
 When deadly force is used, the officer(s) who deployed the deadly force is immediately relieved of law enforcement duties by the Internal Affairs Bureau, pending the outcome of the investigation.
 All evidence gathered during the criminal investigation is provided to the detectives conducting the administrative investigation.
 Once the Internal Affairs Bureau has concluded its internal administrative investigation, the administrative investigation case file is provided to the involved officer’s division commander to begin the command review process.